 Q2 for data collector: Is there water available?

 Q3 for data collector: Is there soap available?

 Ask the following question only if the previous answer is NO:

 Q4: Do you have any soap that you use for washing hands?

 Ask the following question only if the previous answer is YES:

 1) soap was reported and was brought in less than 1 minute

 2) soap was reported, is available but took longer than 1 minute to bring

 3) soap was reported but is NOT available

-Calculate the indicator's value by dividing the number of respondents whose household has a handwashing facility with water and soap (or can bring soap within 1 minute) by the total number of interviewed respondents and multiplying the result by 100 to convert it to a percentage.
+To calculate the indicator's value, divide the number of respondents whose household has a handwashing facility with water and soap (or can bring soap within 1 minute) by the total number of interviewed respondents.
+Multiply the result by 100 to convert it to a percentage.